Chocobozzz/PeerTube/README.md

 We can't build a FOSS video streaming alternatives to YouTube, Dailymotion, Vimeo... with a centralized software.
 One organization alone cannot have enought money to pay bandwith and video storage of its server.

-So we need to have a decentralized network (as [Diaspora](https://github.com/diaspora/diaspora) for example).
+So we need to have a decentralized network (as [Patchwork](https://github.com/ssbc/patchwork) for example).
-But it's not enought because one video could become famous and overload the server.
+But it's not enough because one video could become famous and overload the server.
 It's the reason why we need to use a P2P protocol to limit the server load.
 Thanks to [WebTorrent](https://github.com/feross/webtorrent), we can make P2P (thus bittorrent) inside the web browser right now.